You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Step 1: Choose the type of contact lens

 Contact lens wearers have a wide range of options from which to choose.
-From daily disposables to reusable lenses that can be worn for an extended period of time, it’s important to make the right choice.
+From daily disposables to reusable lenses that can be worn for an extended period, it’s important to make the right choice.

 However, as with buying any medical device, you should take care and shop with caution.
 For contact lenses, this means only buying the lenses that have been fitted and prescribed by your optician.